JonLMyers/WarDriving/README.md

 **This image contains all of the previous networks and newly explored areas as of 12/20/2015**
 ![promisechains](https://cloud.githubusercontent.com/assets/14082284/13029231/0f6c111a-d254-11e5-8212-387588f3a585.jpg)

-**I have since removed the provided .kml and .kmz files to retain individual's anonymity.**
+**I have since removed the provided .kml and .kmz files to retain individuals anonymity.**

 # How to Upgrade Your Encryption Method